SCCPSS prepares to vaccinate thousands of teachers, staff

 SAVANNAH, Ga.
-(WSAV) – On Thursday, Georgia Governor Brian Kemp announced the start of an initiative some teachers and staff members have been begging for since December: the opportunity to get a vaccine.
+(WSAV) – On Thursday, Georgia Gov. Brian Kemp announced the start of an initiative some teachers and staff members have been begging for since December: the opportunity to get a vaccine.

 Savannah-Chatham County Public School System (SCCPSS) administrators say they are grateful to be included in this next phase of vaccinations.

-“While we’re not surprised by this announcement, we’re certainly grateful and we welcome it,” said Kurt Hetager, SCCPSS’s Chief Public Affairs and Administrative Services Officer.
+“While we’re not surprised by this announcement, we’re certainly grateful and we welcome it,” said SCCPSS Chief Public Affairs and Administrative Services Officer Kurt Hetager

 Recent polls indicate that about half of SCCPSS staff would get the vaccine.
 In total, there are about 5,600 staff members.
 Because about 500 people have already received the vaccine, that means up to 3,000 are likely to opt-in.